A Handy Cook’s Guide to Different Types of Spices

 Garam masala is a blend of spices used in South Asian cuisines, and as with curry powder, recipes incorporating garam masala varies regionally or nationally.
 Mostly though, a traditional Indian garam masala contains black and white peppercorns, cloves, cinnamon, nutmeg, mace, black and green cardamom pods, bay leaf and cumin.

 It’s widely used in pilafs, Rogan Josh and many curry recipes.
-This is due to the varying ingredients all adding a different flavour component, that can elevate any spiced dish.
-The addition of garam masala is great in Lamb Shank Rogan Josh, or in this local take, Chicken Korma Bunny Chows.
+This is due to the varying ingredients all adding a different flavour component that can elevate any spiced dish.
+The addition of garam masala is great in Lamb Shank Rogan Josh, or in this South African fave, Chicken Korma Bunny Chows.
 Need we say more?

 Cardamom

 It’s very versatile and offers a wonderful fragrant flavour to baked goods.
-The cardamom in this Lemon Yoghurt Cake recipe, forms part of the syrup’s flavour, with the lemon and orange echoing the spice’s own citrus notes perfectly.
-For something on the savoury side try this North Indian Lamb Curry.
+The cardamom in this Chocolate Olive Oil Torte with Pears & Almonds adds a lovely aroma.
+For something on the savoury side, try this Chicken Coconut Curry.

 Sumac

 When it comes to different types of spices, sumac is probably one of the lesser-known ones.
-Native to the Middle East, sumac is a berry that is dried and ground to form the powder we know.
-The flavour is quite an interesting zingy, citrus flavour that in Arab and Middle Eastern cuisine is used in everything from salads to meat.
-It forms part of the popular Za’atar mix, which usually tops the traditional fattoush salad.
-It’s one of the lesser-known in a list of types of spices but should definitely become part of your repertoire.
+Sumac is a berry that is dried and ground to form the powder we know.
+It has quite an interesting citrus flavour that in Middle Eastern cuisine, is used in everything from salads to meat.
+It forms part of the popular za’atar mix, which usually tops the traditional fattoush salad.
+It’s one of the lesser-known in a list of types of spices, but should definitely become part of your repertoire.

 It’s believed to be a useful remedy for upset stomachs when made into a tea.
-You can use sumac in lots of different recipes but let it really shine with this recipe for Grilled Lamb Fillets, dusted in sumac.
+You can use sumac in lots of different recipes.
+It’s great sprinkled over dips like Baba Ganoush with Sesame Levash, or swap out your regular meat rub for sumac in these braaied Chilli Rocket Lamb Chops with Yoghurt – fresh mint pairs beautifully with sumac.

 Vanilla

-A vanilla pod is the fruit of the vanilla orchid, and is probably one of the ubiquitous flavours in the world — probably because it’s so easy to synthesise.
+A vanilla pod is the fruit of the vanilla orchid, and is probably one of the ubiquitous flavours in the world – probably because it’s so easy to synthesise.
 However, this flavour is incomparable to fresh vanilla from actual pods.
-The intake of vanilla is actually quite good for you too, it’s believed to have a few cancer-killing qualities and can help cure depression.
+Vanilla is actually quite good for you too; it’s said to have a few cancer-killing properties and may help cure depression.

 Chilli Flakes